-The School of Art & Design at West Virginia University is recognized as a leader in the education, creative development and scholarly evolvement of artists, designers, scholars, and teachers in the visual arts.
+The School of Art & Design at West Virginia University College of Creative Arts is recognized as a leader in the education, creative development and growth of artists, designers, scholars, and teachers in the visual arts.
 Our mission is grounded on the attraction and retention of a talented, skilled, creative, distinguished, and diverse body of faculty and students.
-The School assumes the responsibility of providing the members of this creative community with a challenging, productive and safe working environment, which will ensure the fullest realization of their potential in creative activity and scholarship.
+The School assumes the responsibility of providing the members of this creative community with a challenging, productive and safe working environment, ensuring the fullest realization of their potential in creative activity.

-We believe that the School of Art and Design in the College of Creative Arts at West Virginia University is an exceptional place to study the visual arts.
-As an accredited institutional member of the National Association of Schools of Art and Design, our degree programs are designed to afford students and faculty ample opportunity to explore the visual arts, art history, and art education.
+We believe that West Virginia University is an exceptional place to study the visual arts.
+As an accredited institutional member of the National Association of Schools of Art and Design, School of Art & Design degree programs are meant to give students ample opportunity to explore the visual arts, art history, and art education.

-Housed in the Creative Arts Center, the School of Art and Design has outstanding studio space for ceramics, graphic design, electronic media, painting, photography, printmaking, and sculpture.
+Housed in the Loulie, Valerie and William Canady Creative Arts Center on WVU's Evansdale Campus, the School has outstanding studio spaces for ceramics, graphic design, intermedia and photography, painting, printmaking and sculpture.
 The studio programs encourage traditional approaches, as well as inter-media crossovers, including photo-based techniques, electronic art, installation, and the book arts.
 Art education and teaching certification is offered within the Bachelor of Fine Arts curriculum.
 Art history offers a diversity of courses, along with close interaction with the studio programs.

 A Bachelor of Fine Arts, a Bachelor of Arts, and a Bachelor of Fine Arts with Teacher Certification are available degrees for undergraduate students.
 An MA/MFA in Studio Arts, MA in Art Education, and an MA in Art History along with a Graduate Certificate in Visual Arts Therapy are available options for graduate students.